Finding the Right Moment: Human-Assisted Trailer Creation via Task Composition: Model Details

 \subsection{Training on TP Identification}

-Section~\ref{sec:problem_formulation} presents our training regime for the video- and screenplay-based model assuming TP labels for scenes are available (i.e., binary labels indicating whether a scene acts as a TP in a movie).
-Given such labels, our model is trained with a binary cross-entropy loss (BCE) objective between the few-hot gold labels and the network's TP predictions.
+Section 3.4 of the main paper presents our training regime for the main and auxiliary networks under the assumption that scene-level TP labels are available (i.e., binary labels indicating whether a scene acts as a TP in a movie).
+Given such labels, our model is trained with a \textit{binary cross-entropy} (BCE) objective between the few-hot gold labels and the network's TP predictions.

-However, in practice, our training set contains silver-standard labels for scenes.
+However, in practice, our training set contains \textit{noisy, silver-standard} labels for scenes.
 The latter are released together with the TRIPOD \cite{papalampidi2019movie} dataset and were created automatically.
 Specifically, TRIPOD provides \emph{gold-standard} TP annotations for synopses (not screenplays), under the assumption that synopsis sentences are representative of TPs.
 And sentence-level annotations are projected to scenes with a matching model trained with teacher forcing \cite{papalampidi2019movie} to create silver-standard labels.

 In this work, we consider the probability distribution over screenplay scenes as produced by the teacher model for each TP and compute the KL divergence loss between the teacher posterior distributions $q(y_t)$ and the ones computed by our model~$p(y_t)$: